Startup Funding Club SEIS / EIS fund

 Initially, the SFC was SEIS only, but as its portfolio matured it now invests in EIS-qualifying businesses.
 This is partly to facilitate follow-on funding for successful SEIS portfolio companies.
-The fund manager is Innvotec, which has 30 years’ experience investing in private companies, particularly those exploiting innovative technologies.
+The fund manager is Innvotec, which has over 30 years’ experience investing in private companies, particularly those exploiting innovative technologies.

 SFC has an experienced team.
 They review over 1,000 opportunities each year, narrowing these down to around 20 new investments every year.
 The selection process includes the usual filters of requiring a credible team, having a scalable business idea and a unique selling point.
 The SFC also considers: “is it a rule breaker?”
 They require the business to challenge its industry’s status quo, implement a new model and impose its own rules.

-The SFC Funds have so far raised £5.5m under SEIS deployed over more than 60 companies.
 The current sector breakdown of the SEIS investments, by amount invested, is shown below.

 The fund follows the principle that 10% of angel investments should generate 90% of the returns as a whole.
 Based on this, they hope that of a portfolio of ten companies, one might be a runaway success and carry along the others, although this is not guaranteed.
 Investments in the fund are spread across a range of companies and sectors: typically, investors in the fund would be exposed to 10 to 15 individual companies.